 How long have you been with Accredited Debt Relief, and what has your career here looked like?

-I started as a certified debt specialist.
+I started as a Consolidation Specialist.
 After almost four years, I became a sales manager and did that for about five years.
 I’ve been in my current role as a director for a little over a year.

 Tell me more about your current job.
 What are you responsible for now?

 I’m a director of sales.
-I help manage the managers and work on special projects to drive the Certified Debt Specialist team.
+I help manage the managers and work on special projects to drive the Consolidation Specialist team.

 What do you love about the San Diego office?